PaulWheatcroft/CarpBuzz/README.md

     - I can view this report at a later date
     - I can amend this report at a later date
     - I can delete my reports
+- As someone who has been carp fishing and who regularly used the site to record my catch details, I can log and view the details of what i have caught
+- As someone who has registered for the site I am able to change my own account details

 >
 > Administrator
 >